cassykoh/data-analyst-interview/README.md

 # data-analyst-interview

-# Instructions
+# Important Instructions
+**Fork a copy into your github first!**.
-**Candidates shall use python/ msft power bi/ t-sql and any database to implement the task.**
+**Candidates shall use python/ microsoft power bi/ sql and any database to implement the task.**
-**Fork a copy first into your github!**.
-**Implement the task, commit into github and do comment the codes.**
+**Implement the task, commit into github, write clear steps to replicate your work and comment the codes.**

 # Task
+1. See DDL-DML.sql to create physical database model.
-Process the raw data in zip folder and load the processed data model into a database for querying the results (see sample DDL-DML.sql to create corresponding data structure in database).
+2. Process the raw data in zip folder and load the processed data model into a database for querying the results.

-### Data Schema
+### Processed data model
 DateID: date (yyyy-MM-dd)
 StoreID: Int
 ProductID: Int